bkardell/snaps/README.md

 JSON Structure Explained
 ==============

-The json has three properties, the first two are optional:
+The json has four properties, the first three are optional (tests is required):
-* capture_path is a path where to capture snapshots to during testing.
+* *capture_path* is a path where to capture snapshots to during testing.
 If not provided, snapshots aren't saved.
+* *regression* is a boolean property explained [here](https://github.com/bkardell/snaps#extra-fun-pixel-perfect-regressions).
+If not provided, it defaults to false.
-* browsers is an array of browser names to test against and an array of tests.
+* *browsers* is an array of browser names to test against and an array of tests.
 If not provided, it defaults to firefox.
 Valid values are: firefox, chrome (see below), opera, safari, and msie (see below).
-* tests is an array of objects the only required thing is the path to the test itself (file protocol is just fine).
+* **tests** is an array of objects the only required thing is the path to the test itself (file protocol is just fine).
 If you do not provide the "expected" property (as in the sample in this repo) it will look for "-expected.html" in the same place.

 ```
 {